-- Pale, gray, or "ashy" skin (also, the lining of the eyelids and the nail beds may look less pink than normal)
+- Lining of the eyelids and the nail beds may look less pink than normal

 - Mild weakness

-Children with severe anemia may have the following additional signs and symptoms:
+Children with severe anemia may have additional signs and symptoms:

 - Shortness of breath